 Truth be told, we can create a strong school brand on a tight budget.
 Here are some suggestions to help you stretch your money further.

 - First things first!
 Your website and social media presence are probably going to have the biggest impact.
 Therefore, this is the ideal location for you to direct your attention.
-Hint: You need a website and at least one social media platform where your ideal family is.
+Hint: You need a website.
+(Use your own hosting, I use Hostinger.
+Use this link and get 20% off.)
+You also need at least one social media platform where you can reach your ideal family.

 - Use free resources.
-I ADORE Canva for graphic design (I’ll talk more about this later), Hootsuite for managing social media (although I haven’t used my account in a while, some platforms are allowing you to schedule within their platform), and WordPress for developing websites.
+I ADORE Canva for graphic design (I’ll talk more about this later), Hootsuite for managing social media (although I haven’t used my account in a while, some platforms are allowing you to schedule within their platform), and WordPress for developing websites with Hostinger hosting.
 I suggest adding a blog because blogs help with SEO.
 SEO drives traffic to your website… that is FREE traffic helping your ideal family find you.

 - Get help from your staff and students.
 Your school probably has talented students and staff members who can help with photography, videography, writing, and graphic design.
 Utilizing their skills will save you money.

 - Stay away from paid advertising, at least in the beginning.
 Paid advertising can be effective, however, it can also cost a lot.
-I once hired a company to do FaceBook ads for me for 1K a month.
+I once hired a company to do Facebook ads for me for $1,000 a month.
 I got many leads, but my little budget couldn’t handle that much.
-So now I use paid (I run my ads) and unpaid methods to reach my target audience (Facebook/Youtube).
+So now I use paid (I run my ads) and unpaid methods to reach my target audience (Facebook/YouTube).

 - Make a long-term plan: Create a long-term plan that will assist your school in expanding over time.
 Therefore, making the most of your resources and concentrating your efforts on a long-term plan will make the process go faster.